gvwilson/thirdbit/src/fiction/iffy/index.md

 She knew she was safe,
 but "she" wasn't in control any longer.

+Her heart was pounding in her chest.
-Her heart—no, it wasn't hers, it was Ang Kwan's, but that didn't matter—it was pounding inside her chest.
+No, it wasn't hers, it was Ang Kwan's, but that didn't matter.
 She looked wide-eyed at Sergeant Vassilenko.
 "What am I supposed to do now?"